uviclibraries/fusion360/act-3.md

     <img src="images/act-3/5-8.gif" alt="rectangular pattern" style="float:right;width:500px;margin-left:10px;">
     <img src="images/act-3/6-2.png" alt="rectangular pattern tool" style="float:right;width:360px;margin-left:10px;">

-6. Add connectors with Pattern tool
+6. Add connectors with the Pattern tool
     -   **Click** on the **sketch** tab then **Click** on the **Create** drop-down menu and select the **Rectangular Pattern** tool. <img src="images/act-3/6-3.jpg" alt="rectangular pattern" style="width:25px;">.
     Note: _there are two rectangular pattern tools, one in the sketch tab and in the solid tab.
 Make sure you're using the correct (sketch) tool!_
      -  **Click** on the **circle.** Change the following to match the diagram to the right: **Distance Type, Quantities,** and **Distances.** Ensure the **Distance Type** is **Spacing.
 Click OK.**